kristopolous/2019-november-novel/ch5.md

 ### What is the future?

 If the future is a place with "better" technology, what does that mean, given the idea that technology is such a broad categorization?
-Does it mean more cleanly achieving the lower-level goals or a different manifestation in service of higher level goals.
+Does it mean more cleanly achieving the lower-level goals or a different manifestation in service of higher level goals?

 And if so, in what service to those higher level goals?
 Greater value crafts, processes, and objects?
 What should a futurist set out to do?
 What is a future worth building?